An overview

 Where It Has Limitations

 Early versions of these systems earned criticism for high false-positive rates, flagging candidates for looking away from the screen or for background noise that had nothing to do with cheating.
-But hiring platforms like Hyring, with their AI video interview sessions, offer time-stamped data that can convey the exact moment of suspicious activity.

-How AI Proctoring Is Evolving
+How AI Proctoring Has Changed

 The current generation of AI proctoring tools has moved well beyond simple screen recording.
 Machine learning models now analyze behavioral patterns across thousands of sessions, getting better at distinguishing genuine red flags from harmless actions.